barchart/alerting-service-public/docs/content/product_overview.md

 #### Other Platforms

-If you require an SDK for an alternate platform, please contact us at solutions@barchart.com or (866) 333-7587.
+If you require an SDK for another platform, please contact us — solutions@barchart.com or (866) 333-7587.

 ## User Privacy